Liu-Tianchi/SUV/README.md

 optional arguments:
-  -h, --help            show this help message and exit --gender GENDER       gender of data set, male or female --part PART           part of data set, 1 or 2 --dev_eval DEV_EVAL   development or evaluation part of data set, dev or
+  -h, --help            show this help message and exit --gender {male,female}
-                        eval
+                        gender of data set
+  --part {1,2}          part of data set
+  --dev_eval {dev,eval}
-  --feature_path FEATURE_PATH
+                        development or evaluation part of data set --feature_path FEATURE_PATH
                         the path to the feature and data folder of RSR2015 database
   --trails_path TRAILS_PATH
                         the path to the trails folder of RSR2015 database --kaldi_io_path KALDI_IO_PATH
-  --demo DEMO           whether to run the demo set by author --epochs EPOCHS       total epochs to train --batch_size BATCH_SIZE
+  --demo DEMO           whether to run the demo --epochs EPOCHS       total epochs to train --batch_size BATCH_SIZE
-                        batch_size for both training and testing --GPU_avaiable GPU_AVAIABLE
-                        whether to use GPU
-  --dim_all DIM_ALL     hidden dimension of first layer LSTM --dim_spk DIM_SPK     hidden dimension of spk LSTM --dim_utt DIM_UTT     hidden dimension of utt LSTM
+                        batch_size for both training and testing --dim_all DIM_ALL     hidden dimension of first layer LSTM --dim_spk DIM_SPK     hidden dimension of spk LSTM --dim_utt DIM_UTT     hidden dimension of utt LSTM